 10. It promotes self-employment and business startups, as people do not have to worry about health insurance.

 1. Higher taxes.
-The rich pay for the health-care of the poor.
+The rich pay for the health care of the poor.
 Healthier people pay for those who need regular treatment.
 People with chronic diseases like the ones suffering from diabetes and heart disease are a colossal burden on the system.
-Sickest people consume half of the healthcare costs and healthiest 50% of the people consume only 3% of the cost.
+The sickest people consume half of the healthcare costs and the healthiest 50% of the people consume only 3% of the cost.

 2. Longer wait times for physician appointments and procedures, emergency rooms start getting misused and overcrowded.

 3. The policies of the government pretty much dictate money a doctor can make.
 Both an excellent and a mediocre doctor make nearly the same amount of money.
 Less competition means less innovation.

 4. Dental and Vision are generally not covered (or not fully covered) under Universal Health Care.
 People still have to buy those.